—————————————————————————————————————————————

 altogether.

-The Bergen Family by Teunis G. B ergen, Albany, N.Y., 1876, starting on page
+Following extracted from The Bergen Family by Teunis G. B ergen, Albany, N.Y., 1876, starting on page 30:

-been born in 1605, and married before the age of 20; Like others, Catalyntie's
+born in 1605, and married before the age of 20; Like others, Catalyntie's life

 Bek," at the house of Hans Kierstede,1 she asked him, "Why did you